department-of-veterans-affairs/content-build/README.md

 When testing changes to static pages, or to see what your application looks like on VA.gov, follow the sections below to build these static pages.

-**Note**: Fetching content from Drupal requires SOCKS to be set up and running.
-Run `vtk socks on` in your terminal before attempting to pull any Drupal content for content-build.
+**Note**: Fetching content from Drupal requires VA Network to be set up and running.

 #### Prepare Your Environment Settings